 by Caroline von Fluegge-Chen

-At every second, the brain is emitting certain brainwaves appropriate for the task at hand.
+At every second, the brain emits certain brainwaves appropriate for the task at hand.
 For instance, beta waves are dominant when someone is in a state of high concentration such as performing at a gymnastics meet.
 When too many beta waves are being produced, a person is anxious, impulsive and unable to focus.
-Alpha waves occur when the body is relaxed, the mind is alert but you’re almost in a state of quiet mediation.
+Alpha waves occur when the body is relaxed and the mind is alert, but you’re almost in a state of quiet meditation.
 Examples include listening to calming music or being in the “zone” jogging.
 Delta waves fire when a person is in the deepest level of sleep.
 Upon waking, one feels energized, balanced, and alert – you’re ready to take on the world at full speed, no questions asked.

 I would encourage anyone with insomnia to schedule a BrainCore evaluation to see if neurofeedback – the technique designed to remove neurological dysregulation and to retrain the brain to fire appropriately – is right for you.